Enter your location for the fastest, most accurate service

 icon-adas-steering

 Steering resets are already routinely being performed by shops doing alignments and can be considered the first step in ADAS calibrations.
-Steering resets represent a large opportunity for dealerships because they can be performed with alignment systems like the HawkEye Elite® right now.
+These resets do not require any additional space from the alignment bay.
+Steering resets also represent a large opportunity for dealerships because they can be performed with alignment systems like the HawkEye Elite® right now.
 Tools like CodeLink® and ADASLink® allow shops to perform steering resets as part of the alignment process.

 icon-adas-stability

 Dynamic calibrations are performed by plugging a scan tool into the vehicle and then driving the vehicle on the road to calibrate the system.
-No additional space required.
-When using a scan tool like ADASLink® paired with a Hunter HawkEye Elite® dealerships can cover ~93% of alignment related ADAS calibrations.
+No additional space is required.
+When using a scan tool like ADASLink® paired with a Hunter HawkEye Elite®, dealerships can cover ~93% of steering resets and alignment-related ADAS calibrations.

 icon-adas-targets

 Static calibrations are performed by placing targets around the vehicle for the systems to use as reference when performing the calibration.
-Many forward-facing camera and forward-facing radar calibrations can be performed within your existing space using tools like Hunter’s Ultimate ADAS®.
-Ultimate ADAS® can account for surface mount lifts and uneven floors, and uses laser gimbals and easy on-screen instructions to guide technicians to precise target placement.
+The space needed is determined by the OEM, but many forward-facing camera and forward-facing radar calibrations can be performed within your existing alignment bay using tools like Hunter’s Ultimate ADAS®.
+Ultimate ADAS® can account for surface mount lifts and uneven floors and uses laser gimbals and easy on-screen instructions to guide technicians to precise target placement.
 For maximum efficiency in your dealership, Ultimate ADAS® can be moved from bay-to-bay, helping to minimize disruption in your day-to-day workflow.

 Having a trusted partner you can call for support goes a long way with making your space work.
 Reach out to your local Hunter team to learn more: www.hunter.com/contact.